 Students may add classes within the period specified in the Academic Calendar.
-They must obtain an Add/ Drop form from the Dr. Barbara C. Baxter Learning Success Center, obtain the required approvals listed on the form, take the approved form to the Registrar's Office for course entry, and pay the tuition charge for the additional hours as well as any associated course fees.
+They must obtain an Add/ Drop form from Enrollment Services, obtain the required approvals listed on the form, take the approved form to Enrollment Services for course entry, and pay the tuition charge for the additional hours as well as any associated course fees.
 Students may not add courses online after the official first day of classes as listed in the Academic Calendar.